aschwaighofer/swift-evolution/proposals/0000-unsafe-guaranteed.md

   // for the duration of the 'withUnsafeGuaranteedValue' call.
   //
   // NOTE: You are responsible for ensuring this by making the owning reference's
-  // lifetime fixed for the duration of the 'withUnsafeGuaranteedValue'
+  // lifetime fixed for the duration of the 'withUnsafeGuaranteedValue' call.
-  // call.
   //
   // Violation of this will incur undefined behavior.
   //
   // A lifetime of a reference 'the instance' is fixed over a point in the
   // programm if:
   //
-  // * There is another reference to the same instance 'the instance' whose
+  // * There is another managed reference to the same instance 'the instance'
-  //  lifetime is fixed over the point in the program by means of
+  //   whose life time is fixed over the point in the program by means of
   //  'withExtendedLifetime' closing over this point.
   //
   //   var owningReference = Instance()